kr-1s/ereader-os/README.md

 # ereader-os
-the os for an ereader im making. supports pdfs and epubs. read the readme!

 add all books in python-ereader/books currently, pdfs read right to left instead of left to right, since im mainly only using pdfs to read manga